Use File Tools to back up data files

 15. Review the information in the Operation Journal window.

-16. Optional: If you want to print your journal to a file or printer, select Summary or Detail from the list depending on the level of detail that you want to see.
+16. Optional: If you want to print your journal, select Summary or Detail from the list.
+Your choice depends on how much detail you want.
 Click Save to save your journal to a text file.
 Click Print to print your journal to a printer.

 17. Click Finish.